 How do I receive benefits for the Maximum Benefit Period?

 Typically, in order to receive benefits for the Maximum Benefit Period, you must remain disabled under the terms of your policy.
 There are many factors in determining if you are disabled and entitled to benefits under the terms of your policy.
 A good place to start is to locate the Definition of Disability in your policy.
 As long as you continue to meet the Definition of Disability under the terms of your policy, your benefits should continue.

 Additionally, depending on the terms of your policy and the basis of your disability, your benefits may be limited to a shorter period of time than the Maximum Benefit Period provides.
 For example, often, LTD benefits for mental illness, such as depression or anxiety, are limited to 12 or 24 months.
 There are occasionally exceptions for certain mental illness conditions.

 There are many factors which can impact how long your benefits will last and determine the Maximum Benefit Period.
-Be sure to read your LTD policy carefully.
-Unfortunately, even if you remain disabled, there is no guarantee that you will receive LTD benefits for the Maximum Benefit Period.
+Be sure to read your long-term disability policy carefully.
+Unfortunately, even if you remain disabled, there is no guarantee that you will receive long-term disability benefits for the Maximum Benefit Period.
 While you are receiving benefits, insurance companies may conduct numerous reviews of your claim including medical reviews, vocational assessments, and independent medical examinations, in an attempt to terminate your claim.

 Contact the Long-Term Disability (LTD) Attorneys at Chisholm Chisholm & Kilpatrick